 - All references to the author’s name and affiliation are removed and the manuscript is submitted for review to two members of the Editorial Advisory Board.

-Editor will specify the necessary revisions in writing to the author.
+conditional acceptance, the Editor will specify the necessary revisions in writing to the author.
 In the case of a request for revision and resubmission, the Editor will suggest or specify revisions

 in writing to the author.
 Upon resubmission, the manuscript will be treated as a new manuscript and will be submitted to the same blind review as the initial process.

 Manuscripts submitted to the Journal of Academic Perspectives cannot be under consideration for publication by other journals.
 If a paper has been

 presented at a meeting or conference, the author should state where and when the paper was presented.
 After acceptance, a manuscript or any portion of a paper may not be published elsewhere without

 written approval from the Editor of the Journal of Academic Perspectives.

 Technical and Stylistic Requirements

-Manuscripts submitted to the Journal of Academic Perspectives must be grammatically correct and stylistically
+Manuscripts submitted to the Journal of Academic Perspectives must be grammatically correct and stylistically consistent.

-Manuscripts may be submitted in several formats.
+Manuscripts may be submitted in one of several formats:

 1. CMS.
 The Chicago Manual of Style, 16th ed., for scientific and statistical work.